-Visegrad, Andricgrad and Drvengrad tour from Sarajevo is daily tour and includes visit to interesting places in Bosnia and Herzegovina and Serbia.
+Visegrad, Andricgrad and Drvengrad tour from Sarajevo is a full-day tour from Sarajevo which includes visits to some of the most interesting places in East Bosnia and West Serbia.

-This tour includes visit to Drvengrad, small town located in Serbia, to pass the border You need passport.
+This tour includes the visit to Drvengrad, a small town located in Serbia, to pass the border You need a passport.

 Just nearby this famous bridge is another tourist attraction – Andricgrad (Andrictown) also known as Kamengrad (Stonetown).

 Andricgrad is a project of a famous film director Emir Kusturica, inspired by works and characters of mentioned famous writer, Nobel prize winner, Ivo Andric.
 It is a tourist, cultural, administrative and educational complex, situated on a peninsula between the rivers Drina and Rzav in Visegrad.

 It is actually a vision of how Visegrad would have looked like if the Renaissance and other historical periods had not gone by it.
 In architectural terms, the city itself is a mix of different eras and styles that have changed through the history of this area: the Byzantine style, the Ottoman period, the Renaissance and classicism.

 Some of the main objects of Andricgrad are Ivo Andric Institute, Memorial House, Centre for Slavic languages, Fine arts Academy, Townhall, Renaissance theatre, multiplex cinema, souvenir shops, coffee bars and much more.
 Andrictown was officially opened for visits in June 2014.